eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/architecture.md

 ![dataspace](assets/dataspace.drawio.svg)

-A use case may consist of multiple data source and calculation service:
+A use case may consist of multiple data sources and calculation services:

 ![dataspace-complex](assets/dataspace-complex.drawio.svg)

 ### ROLES

-Each participant in a Behaviour Twin use cases applies to one or more of the following roles:
+Each participant in a Behaviour Twin use case applies to one or more of the following roles:

 - **consumer** (result requester)
 - **skill provider** (provider of the use case logic)
 - **data provider** (provider of usage data, likely an OEM)
-- **delegator** (delegates data to calculation services, likely a supplier of a component that is assembled of subcomponents which are providing calculation services)
+- **delegator** (delegates data to calculation services, likely a supplier of a component that is assembled of sub-components which are providing calculation services)
 - **calculation service provider** (likely a supplier of a part or component)

 ## DETAILED ARCHITECTURE